Get

 Before You Start

 Once you are sure your dog is comfortable in the water, pick a paddle board that suits your and your dog’s weight and size.
-It should be stable and wide to accommodate you both comfortably.
+It should be stable and wide enough to accommodate you both comfortably.
 You will also need a leash to keep your dog on the paddle board, life jackets for you and your dog, and a paddle for yourself.
 We recommend practicing on land to help get your dog used to the paddle board.
 Also, choose a calm and quiet spot away from other activities.

-1. Put On Your Dog’s Life Jacket
+1. Put on Your Dog’s Life Jacket

 Corgi dog in a life jacket on a stand up paddling board